MereldeLeur/ZI-Supply-Chain-Model/README.md

 ## Citation

-If you use this code, please cite:
+If you use this code (or parts of it), please cite:

 > de Leur, M. J. M. (2025). _Timeliness Criticality in Supply Chains_.
 MSc Finance Thesis.
 Vrije Universiteit Amsterdam.